dockersamples/sample-app-template/README.md

-# A Sample Project Templates for Docker Guides
+# A Sample Templates for Docker Guides